Background

 Public Hearings

 Three public hearings will be held as part of this task force.
-Information will appear here as these meetings are scheduled.
+The first two took place in Fall 2025 and the third will take place in Spring 2026.
+Information about these hearings will appear here as it becomes available.